Maurokrekels/FiveM-Resource/README.md

 # FiveM-Manifest
-FiveM fxmanifest template for your resource
+FiveM resource template for your resource